Azare: Geology

-Azare is underlain by undifferentiated rocks of the Basement complex which have been subjected to weathering that produced a fairly deep regolith The rocks are of Precambrian origin and consist of metamorphic and igneous rock types common among which are the granite descriptions; migmatite, gneisses and phillites.
+Azare is underlain by undifferentiated rocks of the Basement complex, which have been subjected to weathering that produced a fairly deep regolith.
+The rocks are of Precambrian origin and consist of metamorphic and igneous rock types, common among which are the granite descriptions; migmatite, gneisses, and phillites.
 The granite dominates the structures, hence, is referred to as the Older Granites.
 In most areas underlain by the Basement complex is a thin, discontinuous mantle of weathered rocks.

 Previous geological studies of Azare are few.
 However, have described aspects of the geology of the Upper Benue Trough, and the hydrogeology of parts of Bauchi State.
-The stratigraphic succession the upper Benue Trough consists of folded Cretaceous sediments called the Bima Sandstones unconformably overlying the Precambrian to Paleozoic Basement.
-This is succeeded by the Cretaceous Gombe sandstones which passes upwards into the Tertiary sands of the Kerri Kerri Formation.
+The stratigraphic succession the Upper Benue Trough consists of folded Cretaceous sediments called the Bima Sandstones, unconformably overlying the Precambrian to Paleozoic Basement.
+This is succeeded by the Cretaceous Gombe sandstones, which pass upwards into the Tertiary sands of the Kerri Kerri Formation.
 The sequence is terminated by the Quaternary Chad Formation.